hzmmohamed/config/notes.md

 - Add Carla for hosting plugins outside the DAW
 - Add Theme Switcher to VSCodium to switch theme by time of day https://burkeholland.dev/posts/vscode/auto-switch-themes/#:~:text=Open%20the%20settings.,time%20(24%20hour%20format).

-Chromium settings to set:
-- Use system borders
-- No bookmarks bar
-- no home button
-- Font settings
-- Theme (I don't use a theme but I could make it use the GTK or QT theme)

 Consider librewolf